gypsydave5/gypsydave5.github.io/_posts/2014-12-08-exposing-myself.md

  4. What is the best way for me to structure AngularJS and other JavaScript projects?
  5. What is functional programming?
 I mean, _really_?
  6. What is an algorithm and how do I measure its efficiency?
  7. Refactoring.
-I know what it means but can I learn some patterns to do it better?
+I (think I) know what it means but can I learn some patterns to do it better?

 Not exactly five, but I could probably write fifty at the moment.
 There are lots of other things I don't know (list as long as my arm).
 But, you've got to start